 I made the pie filling the day before and kept it stored in an airtight container in the refrigerator until I was ready to bake the pie.
 I'll mention this several times in this post—do not add the melted chocolate part until you're ready to bake the pie!

-- You are more than welcome to use store-bought pie crusts for the crust part of the the chocolate cherry bourbon slab pie.
+- You are more than welcome to use store-bought pie crusts for the crust part of the chocolate cherry bourbon slab pie.
 You'll need two for this recipe.
 One for the bottom, one for the top.
-With store-bought you'll have a circular shape, so make sure to roll it out an inch or two past the edges of the quarter sheet pan.
+With store-bought, you'll have a circular shape, so make sure to roll it out an inch or two past the edges of the quarter sheet pan.

-- After making the pie crust and diving it into two crusts, I recommend shaping them into rectangles instead of the typical circle shape.
+- After making the pie crust and dividing it into two crusts, I recommend shaping them into rectangles instead of the typical circle shape.
 It will help later when it comes time to roll them out.

 - I used Oregon Fruit Products Red Tart Cherries packed in water for this recipe.
 I know some people turn up their noses when it comes to using canned cherries in a cherry pie, but these are packed in water not sugar, and they're awesome.
 Oh, and I'm totally not being paid to say that.
 I just like this brand of cherries a lot!

 - I used the letter "V" from my set of Ateco 1" alphabet cutters for the top pie crust design.
 With my previous two tests of this recipe, I used this cute small cookie cutter I have for making linzer cookies, but I lost it.
 Ugh!

 - If it's your first time making a slab pie, I recommend keeping the top crust simple.
 You can place the crust on top and, using a knife, cut in some X's.
 You can also use a cookie cutter like I did.